1974

-From top to bottom, left to right: the Watergate scandal forces Richard Nixon to resign, making him the first U.S. president to step down; the Turkish invasion of Cyprus follows a Greek-backed coup, dividing the island and sparking international tensions; the Ethiopian Revolution topples Emperor Haile Selassie, ending centuries of monarchy and ushering in military rule; the 1974 FIFA World Cup is held in West Germany, where the host nation defeats the Netherlands to claim the title; the Ma'alot massacre in Israel sees Palestinian militants take hostages at a school, leaving dozens dead after a failed rescue attempt; the Carnation Revolution in Portugal peacefully overthrows the Estado Novo dictatorship, ending colonial wars and beginning democratic reforms; the Bangladesh famine of 1974 kills hundreds of thousands, devastating the nation amid economic and political turmoil; the Guillaume affair exposes a major spy scandal in West Germany, causing political upheaval; and the Joelma Building fire in São Paulo kills 179 people, becoming one of the deadliest high-rise fires in history.
+From top to bottom, left to right: the Watergate scandal forces Richard Nixon to resign; the Turkish invasion of Cyprus divides the island after a Greek-backed coup; the Ethiopian Revolution ends Haile Selassie's monarchy; the 1974 FIFA World Cup in West Germany sees the host nation win their second title; the Ma'alot massacre leaves dozens dead in a school hostage crisis; Portugal's Carnation Revolution peacefully ends the Estado Novo dictatorship; the Bangladesh famine of 1974 kills hundreds of thousands; the Guillaume affair triggers political turmoil in West Germany; and the Joelma Building fire in São Paulo kills 179 people.

 Major events in 1974 include the aftermath of the 1973 oil crisis and the resignation of United States President Richard Nixon following the Watergate scandal.
 In the Middle East, the aftermath of the 1973 Yom Kippur War determined politics; following Israeli Prime Minister Golda Meir's resignation in response to high Israeli casualties, she was succeeded by Yitzhak Rabin.
 In Europe, the invasion and occupation of northern Cyprus by Turkish troops initiated the Cyprus dispute, the Carnation Revolution took place in Portugal, the Greek junta's collapse paves the way for the establishment of a parliamentary republic and Chancellor of West Germany Willy Brandt resigned following an espionage scandal surrounding his secretary Günter Guillaume.
 In sports, the year was primarily dominated by the FIFA World Cup in West Germany, in which the hosts won the championship title, as well as The Rumble in the Jungle, a boxing match between Muhammad Ali and George Foreman in Zaire.